 Renuka, a student at the School for Justice Nepal, says:

 ‘Free a Girl helped me and I was able to go back to school.
-I am also staying at the School for Justice Shelter.
+I am also staying at the School for Justice shelter.
 I heard about the School for Justice and now want to continue my education without any suffering.
 I want to assist survivors of human trafficking and be the best laywer.
 I will educate the general public about sexual exploitation and human trafficking, and the legal consequences for criminals.
 I want to become the best lawyer there is.’

 ‘I want to make the world a better place’ – Gloria, Student at the School for Justice Brazil: